infinityworks/Policies/ISO-27001/security/readme.md

 Controls must be in place to ensure system changes are duly authorised by the tech lead, risk assessed and approved for production and staging systems.

 ### Physical Security
-Physical security is in place in the Infinity Works offices to protect Infintity Works physical and data assets and just as importantly our employees.
+Physical security is in place in the Infinity Works offices to protect Infinity Works physical and data assets and just as importantly our employees.
 This is facilitated through the use of intruder alarms, physical access control systems, CCTV and Wireless Access Point Testing as documented in the:
 * [Physical Security Controls Policy](../physicalsecurity/readme.md)

 ## Responsibility for Policy Maintenance